 First Year Programs is a part of Undergraduate Academic Affairs (UAA).
 In UAA our work should be inspiring, experimental, and visionary.
 We develop, assess, and evaluate programming and curriculum by answering the following questions:

-Advising & Orientation (A&O) sessions provide new students their introduction to the UW community.
+Advising & Orientation (A&O): Advising & Orientation sessions provide new students with their introduction to the UW community.
 Every A&O session combines academic advising, course registration, and an introduction to campus resources.
-We offer many different session types that cater to the wide ranging needs of our student body.
+We offer many different session types that cater to the wide-ranging needs of our student body.

-For more than 30 years, First-year Interest Groups (FIGs) have helped students to seamlessly transition to life at the UW.
+- First-year Interest Groups (FIGs): For more than 30 years, First-year Interest Groups (FIGs) have helped students to seamlessly transition to life at the UW.
 FIGs allow first-year freshman and transfer students to enroll in the same schedule as 20-25 other new students.
-In addition to the same schedule, FIG students also participate in a seminar taught by trained FIG Leader and designed to position new students to take full advantage of the UW.
+In addition to the same schedule, FIG students also participate in a seminar taught by a trained FIG Leader and designed to position new students to take full advantage of the UW.

 See who contributed to the development of FYP and read about their programmatic contributions.